-Not only does eating healthy help provide the energy you need to get through a long shift, certain foods actually help improve your mood and fight symptoms of depression.
+Not only does eating healthy help provide the energy your clients need to get through a long shift, certain foods actually help improve your mood.
 Also, avoiding common culprits can help reduce digestive issues.

 Your clients who do shift work understand the unique challenges when it comes to healthy eating.
 Their typical meal times are completely thrown off or they sacrifice a meal just so they can get more sleep.
 They’re surrounded by treats that are impossible to avoid and even harder to stop once they’ve started.
-Loading up on refined sugar and caffeine (the very ingredients that worsen depression) is the norm.
+Loading up on refined sugar and caffeine is the norm.
 By the end of the shift, they’re STARVING, not thinking properly and reach for fast, unhealthy options.
 After catching a few Zzz's and maybe showering at home, finding the desire to cook can also be tough.

 1. Eat your "main meal" before your shift